puppetlabs/puppetfile-check/README.md

 ### Server-side Hook Configuration

-If your workflow grants developers the ability to create feature branches and contributing code directly, then you will need to configure server `pre-receive` hooks to reject commits with executable code.
+If your workflow grants developers the ability to create feature branches and contribute code directly, then you will need to configure server `pre-receive` hooks to reject commits with executable code.
 Create hooks for each of the files in the `scripts` directory.